hridyansh5492/ladderVerse/README.md

 ## 🎮 Features

-- **Multiple Game Modes**: Play with 2, 3, or 4 players, or challenge the AI in the bot mode.
+- **Multiple Game Modes**: Play with 2, 3, or 4 players, or challenge the computer in the bot mode.
 - **Interactive Gameplay**: Roll dice, climb ladders, and avoid snakes in a dynamic game environment.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Visual Appeal**: Engaging animations and sound effects enhance the gaming experience.